 So, without further ado, let’ dive right in!

 Can I qualify for life insurance after being diagnosed with Diverticulitis?

 Yes, individuals who have been diagnosed with Diverticulitis can and often will be able to qualify for a traditional term or whole life insurance policy.
 In fact, they may even be able to qualify for a Preferred rate when applying for a no medical exam life insurance policy!

 Simply knowing that someone has been diagnosed with Diverticulitis isn’t going to tell a life insurance underwriter all that much about your situation because Diverticulitis is one of “those” kinds of pre-existing medical conditions which can vary significantly from one patient to the next.

 Why do life insurance companies care if I’ve been diagnosed with Diverticulitis?

-Probably the best way to understand why a life insurance company is going to “care” about the fact that an individual has been diagnosed with Diverticulitis is by first taking a look at exactly what it means to suffer from this disease as well as take a look at some of the most common symptoms one is likely to experience.
+Probably the best way to understand why most of the best life insurance companies (in our humble opinion) are going to “care” about the fact that an individual has been diagnosed with Diverticulitis is by first taking a look at exactly what it means to suffer from this disease as well as take a look at some of the most common symptoms one is likely to experience.